surifirstpin/biplus_documentation/docs/GlobalFunctions.md

 <center><h1>Global Function</h1></center>

 ## Definition
-A variable that is defined as global is accesed from within a function body.
+A variable that is defined as global is accessed rom within a function body.f

 **Getting Started :**
 >Path :  Settings-->click on global functions.
  1. Click on Add-Functions to create new function.